AET-DevOps25/team-continuous-disappointment/README.md

 **Collections:**

-- `recipes` – Stores embedded recipe documents which are uploaded by the user
+- `recipes` – Stores user specific embedded recipe documents which are uploaded by the user

 ### 6. DevOps